WestGermanGenomeCenter/circrna_detection/README.md

 #  For complete documentation for circs_snake please go to doc/ in this repo
+circs_snake: a snakemake workflow for circular RNA detection and quantification
 ## how to get started

 - get the code: git clone https://github.com/daaaaande/circs_snake